AGTrainor/Project_4/README.md

 Files
-save_the_bees.db: SQLite database containing bee colonies data. bee_colonies.ipynb: Jupyter Notebook with the Python code for data analysis and model development.
+save_the_bees.db: SQLite database containing bee colonies data.
+Save_The_Bees Model.ipynb: Jupyter Notebook with the Python code for data analysis and model development. save_the_bees_graphs.ipynb: Jupyter Notebook to export database for Tableau graphing.

 Dependencies
 Python 3.x